foundriesio/docs/source/tutorials/getting-started-with-docker/building-your-container.rst

      Successfully built a5984eb19baf
      Successfully tagged shellhttpd:1.0

-Next, start your first container on your host PC:
+Next, start the container on your host PC:

 .. prompt:: bash host:~$